DaleSeo/dale-trello/README.md

 # dale-trello

 ## To Do
-- Look through Stand Trello First
+- Start standard trello again after studying AngularJS more
 - Develop server APIs
 - Try to use Firebase
-- start standard trello

 ## Done
 - Add Mongoose